Everything We Know About CARES Act Expanded Unemployment Benefits

 The federal government sent $1 billion to states to improve their unemployment systems, which is reportedly being used to hire more workers and update technology.

-How long do the payments last?
+How long do added unemployment benefits last?

 The extra federal benefits will be paid through July 31, and the self-employed will be eligible for benefits through the end of 2020.
 Another provision of the CARES Act provides for an additional 13 weeks of state unemployment benefits after someone has exhausted their regular benefits.
 In most states, people can only get unemployment benefits for 26 weeks.
 This makes it 39.